PadmashriSahai/stockmarket/README.md

 # stock_market
 Super Simple Stock Market
 Run file on command prompt
-change the directory to save file directory execute the file by entering stock_market.py from command promt
+change the directory to where the file has saved
+Run the command - python stock_market.py

 Below mentioned options are been provided
 1. Calculate Dividend